Morr & Co Solicitors

 It is in our legitimate interests to decide whether to appoint you to a role, since it would be beneficial to our business to appoint someone to the role.
 We also need to process your personal information to decide whether to enter into a contract of employment with you.

-Having received your CV and covering letter or your application documents and the results of any tests that we may ask you to complete, we will then process that information to decide whether you to proceed to a telephone interview, or full face to face interview.
+Having received your CV and covering letter or your application documents and the results of any tests that we may ask you to complete, we will then process that information to decide whether to proceed to a telephone / video conference interview, or full face to face interview.
 If we decide to call you for an interview, we will use the information you provide to us at the interview to decide whether to offer you work.
 If we decide to offer you the work, we will then take up references and check with your professional body (where applicable) before confirming your appointment.

 We will use your sensitive personal information in the following ways: